 The school contributes to multi-agency working as part of its statutory duty.
 The school is aware of and will follow the local safeguarding arrangements.
-Further details on www.safeguardingpartnership.org.uk
+Further details on [Lancashire Safeguarding Partnership - Safeguarding Children](#)

 The school will be fully engaged, involved, and share information with local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.